wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/UserGuideEN.md

 in the roadbook via the menu at the top of the page:

 <img src="RoadbookEN.PNG" />

-The "Save" button saves the html file on your PC.

 <a id="PrepareTravel"></a>
 ## __Prepare a travel and consult it from the internet__